paul-caron/EpicCanvas/README.md

 getProgramInfo takes 2 arguments:
 * gl: the webGL context
 * shaderProgram: the shader program
+The EpicCanvas repository contains vertex and fragment shaders, ready to be used.
+Some use vertex colors, others use texture coordinates, with and without basic lighting.

 # Drawing Shapes
 To draw a custom shape or a loaded model, simply use the drawShape function (global window function for now). drawShape takes 3 arguments: